mvenouziou/Boosted_DETR/README.md

 - Flush with $300 in free credits from Google Cloud, I fully prepared the model for training on their platform only to discover GPU's are specifically excluded from the offer.
 I am currently searching for an alternative cloud system to train the model at a reasonable price.

-#### Comarisons:
+#### Notes:
 - Although I did **not** make use of their repository, it is worth citing the [official Github Repo](https://github.com/facebookresearch/detr/tree/master) PyTorch implementation, publicly available under Apache License.
 I did look through their repo to see if they used an alternative to *scipy.optimize.linear_sum_assignment* for performing bipartite matching.
 (They did not.)

-- My model appears to match the official DETR PyTorch implementation's inference and training speeds.
+- Training speed appears comparable to the official DETR PyTorch implementation's inference and training speeds.

 - This implemenatation is in stark contrast to the [Tensorflow Object Detection API](https://github.com/tensorflow/models/tree/master/research/object_detection), which does not use the standard TF / Keras API for training and customization.
 Perhaps a deeper dive into their code base will bring clarity for this choice.
 It appears they are in the process of significantly simplifying their code, but training and model building is still conducted outside standard Tensorflow practices.)